Sandane Church: History

 Historically, the Sandane area was part of the parish of the medieval Vereide Church.
 By the 1930s, the people of Sandane began discussing building a new, more modern church.
-Some fundraising began, but the World War II came and went and it took a long time after the war before the parish began to really look at building a new church.
-In 1980s, the parish began seriously looking at this issue again.
+Some fundraising began, but the advent of World War II delayed the project, and it was long after the war before the parish began to really look again at building a new church.
+In the 1980s, the parish began seriously looking at this issue again.
 An architectural competition was won by the Bergen architect Helge Hjertholm.
 Construction began in the early 1990s.
 The first construction stage included building a church hall with some meeting rooms and a kitchen.
 This stage was completed in 1994.
 Soon after, construction on the main sanctuary began.
 The second stage was completed in 1997.
 The building was consecrated on 8 May 1997 by Bishop Ole Danbolt Hagesæther.
 For a while, the church was known as Mona kyrkje since the church was located in the Mona neighborhood of Sandane.
 In 2016, the church became part of the newly established parish of Gloppen.
 In 2017, an office area was added on to the church building.